 6. Create the right environment.
 Make your room a comfortable, quiet, peaceful space.
 If it’s noisy, consider adding a white noise machine; if it’s dry, add a humidifier – it will help prevent your skin from drying out.

 Do you take advantage of the skin and sleep connection?
-Tell me your nighttime skin routine in the comments!
+Tell us your nighttime skin routine in the comments!